 While either of the two methods listed above will turn on a website’s encryption, the easiest way to do it by far is to install a fantastic browser extension called HTTPS Everywhere.
 Once installed, HTTPS Everywhere will automatically turn on https: encryption every time you visit a site that offers it.

-For example, if you sign up for an online service and they tell you that you’ll need to verify your email address by clicking a link in an email they’re going to send you, clicking that link will be fine.
-In most other situations though, I recommend not clicking!
+If you sign up for an online service and they tell you that you’ll need to verify your email address by clicking a link in an email they’re going to send you, clicking that link should be fine.
+But in most other situations I recommend not clicking!

 Conclusion: While it’s important to understand that your personal and financial information is always at risk whenever you’re online, the tips listed above can help keep you as safe as possible.